 The elective in emergency psychiatry will provide an in-depth clinical experience in the assessment and management of acute psychiatric illness.
+Students will develop advanced skills in risk assessment and determining the appropriate level of care for patients experiencing mental health crises.
 Supervising faculty will have expertise in care within this setting and clinical experiences will be centered in the UIHC Crisis Stabilization Unit and the emergency department.